Winegrowers Supplies - Counter-pressure (Isobaric) bottle fillers

 To avoid excess foaming the temperature of the liquid (when inside the filler's header tank) should be between - 3 °C and + 4 °C.

-RZ: semi-automatic Isobaric fillers: delivery time about 8 weeks from order:-
+RZ: semi-automatic Isobaric fillers: delivery time about 8 to 9 weeks from order:-

 Output is about 300 x 75cl bottles/hour.
 The output depends on the type of liquid, it’s temperature, pressure and if the pre-evacuation is single or double.